kulla/ansible-role-taskwarrior/README.md

 taskwarrior_client_key: taskwarrior_client.key.pem
 ```

 This role automatically sets the configuration settings `taskd.ca`, `taskd.key` and `taskd.certificate`.
-However you need to add the missing configuration settings for using a taskserver in the Ansible variable `taskwarrior_configuration`:
+However you need to add the missing configuration settings for using a taskserver in the variable `taskwarrior_configuration`:

 ```yaml
 taskwarrior_configuration: |